German Centre for Cardiovascular Research

 - Speaker LMU: Prof. Dr. Christian Weber

-- Affiliation: Institute of Cardiovascular Prevention, University Hospital, LMU Munich (IPEK)
+- Affiliation: Institute of Cardiovascular Prevention, LMU University Hospital, LMU Munich

 Cardiovascular medicine has enjoyed great success in recent decades.
 For example, heart attack mortality has fallen by almost half over the past ten years.
 Reasons for this: better medication against elevated cholesterol and fewer smokers.
 And yet - cardiovascular diseases are still at the top of the disease statistics: according to the Federal Statistical Office, coronary heart disease, heart attack and cardiac insufficiency were the three most frequent causes of death in Germany in 2011.